“I am writing to you, dear children,

 - 1 John 2:12-13

-The way Neighborhood Church helps Christians pursue individual and corporate spiritual formation is through what we call The Path.
+The way Neighborhood Church helps Christians pursue individual and corporate discipleship is through what we call The Path.

 The Path is a plan for intentional spiritual development for every person who calls Neighborhood Church his or her home.
 It is based on the fact that our journey toward Christlikeness takes place in distinct stages.
 In his first letter, the apostle John, addressed himself to three groups of Christians: “children”, “young men” and “fathers” (1 John 1:12-14).